 I took two programming classes in high school, Computer Math in 1979-1980 and Advanced Computer Math in 1980-1981.
 This is also when I became a Dungeons & Dragons junkie, allegedly because the role-playing aspect was good practice for my writing but really because, hey, it's Dungeons & Dragons.
 I also enjoyed Champions, Top Secret (remember the termite bomb?), Car Wars, playing Othello against a computer and/or writing the program, all NFL-related computer simulations, Eliza, and playing Star Trek on the school's Teletype.

 I earned an A.S. degree in Electronics Technology in 1983, then promptly became a computer programmer instead.
 GW-BASIC.
 Back when Sundays meant backing up the hard drive on 8" floppies.
 I learned CP/M and MS-DOS side by side and knew CP/M would win.
 It didn't.

 I became a Military Electronics Specialist at Honeywell DCPD (Defense Communications and Production Division) in 1988.
 Crypto stuff, with a side order of robotics.
 It was a three-month temporary job, but I managed to return from two layoffs and hang onto that job for over 18 months.
 This was because, before the first layoff, I was moved into a one-person Facilities Management department so I could be given the "indispensable" label.
 In my spare time, I became a BBS junkie and a sysop who wrote his own software.
 300 baud.
 A coworker showed me that his Altos computer could run Windows, and we heartily agreed that pointing and clicking could never replace a DOS prompt.

 In December 1999, I lived in Hong Kong on a tourist visa, which meant I couldn't legally work in Hong Kong.
 That's how and when Michael Edits was born.
 I edited over 300 published novels in six years.
 After I got a better visa, I also edited an educational magazine in Hong Kong.
-When we moved to mainland China, I taught Advanced English Writing to university students.
+When I moved to mainland China, I taught Advanced English Writing to university students.
 I also did legal transcription for the court systems of Hong Kong and Singapore.